-Dust, dirt, allergens and particulates can build up indoors.
+Dust, dirt, allergens, and particulates can build up indoors.
 Regular vacuuming at least once a week helps remove these substances from your home.
 For best results, look for a vacuum with a HEPA filter.
-Bedding, drapes and furniture covers are items where dust tends to accumulate, so throwing these into the washing machine periodically can make a difference.
+Bedding, drapes, and furniture covers are items where dust tends to accumulate, so throwing these into the washing machine periodically can make a difference.

 To keep things fresh and airy, increase ventilation.
-In the warmer months, doors and windows can be opened to bring in fresh air.
+In the warmer months, doors and windows can be opened to bring in the fresh air.
 When this isn’t practical, running kitchen and bathroom fans periodically will help with air circulation.
 This can be especially true when moisture and odors have built up in either of those locations.

 Improving your indoor environment can be as simple as making different choices at the store.
 Certain products emit volatile organic compounds (VOCs) when used, and this can significantly worsen the air quality.
 The good news is that there are many cleaning products and home improvement items that do not emit VOCs.
 These will be clearly labeled, and they are now commonly found in the marketplace.